goblimey/learn-unix/README.md

 Press the Return key (which is sometimes labelled Enter) and the first lesson will begin.

 You can leave the command window running learn and do the lessons at your own speed.
-If you break off,
-when you come back,
-it will be just as you left it.

 If you want to give up at any point, note the number of the last lesson you completed